 Treat your family to a fun summer day at the park with this Kid Friendly Picnic and Charcuterie Board!

 Let me set the scene for you.
-It’s a beautiful summer day and you want to get the kids out of the house for a fun afternoon at the state park.
+It’s a beautiful summer day and you want to get the kids out of the house and setting up the Picnic Table for a fun afternoon at the state park.
 Food, games, and exploring.
 Sounds great, right?
 Sounds great until you realize that you’ll need to make and pack lunches and snacks and that is a lot of work when you just want a simple afternoon.

 So, you decide to rummage through your kitchen to find finger foods that you and the kids can enjoy all afternoon at the picnic table of the park and the idea comes to you… Charcuterie Board (aka cheese board)!